-Ten of diamonds; five of spades; six of hearts; queen of clubs; five of clubs; queen of diamonds-
+Ten of diamonds; five of spades; six of hearts; queen of clubs; five of clubs; queen of diamondsduplicate card upon the table.

 The Shadow stopped, holding the next card face up.
 It was a black card; the duplicate of one that he had already dealt.
 In his hand, The Shadow was clutching a second five of spades!